konturio/insights-api/docs/migration_to_python.md

    - Maintain interoperability via HTTP APIs during the transition.
    - Provide fallbacks to Java endpoints when functionality is missing in Python.
    - Continuously verify parity between Java and Python implementations.
+   - Schedule deprecation of Java modules once parity is confirmed.

 7. **Update CI/CD pipeline**
-   - Configure Python tooling and dependency management.
+   - Configure Python tooling (formatters and linters).
    - Build and publish a Docker image for the Python service.
    - Ensure new code passes linting and tests in CI.
    - Deploy both Java and Python services via the existing pipeline until migration is complete.
+   - Remove Java build steps once the migration finishes.

 ## Status

-The Python package now contains service logic for tiles, indicators and population calculations.
-A minimal Strawberry GraphQL endpoint is mounted in `insights_api.__init__`.
+The Python package now calls repository methods directly from the route handlers.
+Database access uses `asyncpg` with a shared connection pool and initial schema migrations are managed via Alembic under `python/alembic`.

+## Next Steps

+- ☐ Finalize GraphQL schema and resolvers using Strawberry
+- ☐ Implement CSV upload pipeline for indicators
+- ☐ Port OSM quality and urban core calculations
+- ☐ Introduce `pytest` with async support and write integration tests
+- ☐ Configure CI to build Docker images and run tests